 Chop the salmon into bite-sized pieces.
 I like chopping it into small pieces, but you can go for larger cubes if you’d like.

-Place salmon in a mixing bowl (or regular bowl).
+Place cubed salmon in a mixing bowl (or regular large bowl).

 Stir together the ingredients for the sauce in a measuring cup or bowl and pour over the chopped salmon.
 Stir well until everything is combined.
 Taste the salmon for flavor and add more of anything you’d like!

-Enjoy in a poke bowl, sushi burger, and/or on top of a green salad.
+Enjoy in a poke bowl with sushi rice or brown rice and/or on top of a green salad.

 Should You Fear Fish?